dangthuanvo/AI-Project/README.md

 - Each store has a `PositionX` property that determines its exact position on the virtual street
 - Stores are displayed in order from left to right based on their position
 - Sellers can customize their store's position through the seller dashboard
+- **Real-Time Avatars**: All online users are visible as avatars on the street, moving in real time.
+You can see who is online and interact with them.

 ### Store Customization
 - **Logo & Banner**: Custom images for store branding